 The photos also date from before color photos were the norm.
 Among them are some showing condor habitat.

 As always, click on the images to view a larger version (this will make it possible to read the captions scanned with some of the photos).

 Photographer: Robert D. Carson.
 Source: Cornish, Charles J, editor.
 1909.
 The standard library of natural history.
 University Society.

 Photographer: Uncredited.
 Source: Scott, Carroll Dewilton.
 1936.
 Who killed the condors?
 Nature Magazine.
 December.

 Photographer: W. C. Dillinger.
 Source: Mallette, Robert D, and John C Borneman.
 1966.
 First cooperative survey of the California condor.
 California Fish and Game.
 July.

 Photographer: Arnold Small.
 Source: Small, Arnold.
 1974.
 The birds of California.
 Winchester.

 Photographer: Ed N. Harrison.
 Source: Harrison, Hal H. 1979.
 A field guide to western birds’ nests.
 Houghton Mifflin.

 Photographer: “Condor Research Centre”.
 Source: Martin, Brian P. 1987.
 World birds.
 Guinness.

-For many more photographs, click the “Photography” button somewhere on this screen (the location depends on your device).
+For many more photographs, click the PHOTOGRAPHY button under POST TOPICS (somewhere on this screen, the location depends on your device).